Yes, clothes and towels can spread germs.

 Washing everyday items

-If you are washing lightly soiled everyday items that are not likely to cause illness, a normal wash with a detergent will be very effective at reducing the risk of transmitting any infection.
+If you are washing lightly soiled everyday items, a normal wash with a detergent will be very effective at reducing the risk of transmitting any infection.

 - keep and wash heavily soiled clothes separately from other items